Lines of credit may be good as you’d only withdraw money you need, but is going through the obstacles just to get that loan worth it?

 If a borrower already has existing lines of credit and if they do not encounter unexpected circumstances, it would be tempting to use the money for purposes other than emergencies and sudden expenses, like using credit cards for capricious purposes.

-Like any other loan, getting a line of credit requires some pondering — first and foremost, if the lending firm you talked to would even give you a shot at a credit line.
+Like any other loan, getting a line of credit requires some pondering — first and foremost, if the financial institutions you talked to would even give you a shot at a credit line.

 Then if you are confident enough that your bid would be approved even online, most of the considerations would center on whether you would really need a line of credit.